 Ingredients

-- 1 cup 1% fat small curd no salt added cottage cheese
+- 1% fat small curd no salt added cottage cheese- you can also use low-fat cottage cheese or low-fat Greek yogurt.

 By the way, you can also use most of these same ingredients for these protein waffles or these protein donuts so I highly recommend checking out those recipes out soon too!
 And you can even use the protein powder to make this protein coffee recipe or protein balls recipe next!

-You can top these protein pancakes with some butter and my sugar free maple syrup for the best results.
+Serve warm and top with some butter and my sugar free maple syrup I mentioned earlier for the best results.
 They come out perfectly sweetened, fluffy, and moist.
-Serve and enjoy!
+Enjoy!

-As I mentioned, this protein pancake recipe makes 4 pancakes.
-And these protein pancakes are designed to be stored and easily reheated, making them a fantastic choice for meal prep if you have a busy morning routine.
+As I mentioned, this recipe makes 4 pancakes, and if you have leftovers, they are a fantastic meal prep if you have a busy morning routine.
 So I highly recommend that you double or triple this recipe when you're making it.

 The best way to store these protein pancakes would be to put them in an airtight container in the fridge.
 Stored this way, your protein pancakes will stay good for up to 3 days.